KTRH: Ownership change

 In 1993, Evergreen Media bought KTRH and KLOL for $49 million.
 Evergreen Media was later merged into Chancellor Media, which in turn was bought by Clear Channel Communications, the forerunner to today's owner, iHeartMedia.
 In 1995, Clear Channel also acquired KTRH's chief talk radio competitor, AM 950 KPRC.
 That means Clear Channel, and now iHeartMedia, has two talk radio stations in Houston, each airing slightly different programming.
-However, Houston-based syndicated host Michael Berry has shows on both stations, airing at different times.
+For a time, Houston-based syndicated host Michael Berry had shows on both stations, airing at different times.
+Berry is now heard twice a day on KTRH, while KTRH morning host Jimmy Barrett is also heard on KPRC for an hour in the afternoon.

 KTRH was the Houston affiliate for CBS Radio News, before switching to ABC News Radio in 1997 and then to Fox News Radio in 2003.
 In early 2016, KTRH switched back to ABC.
 The Fox News affiliation moved to sister station KPRC.

 Programming

+iHeartMedia owns two news-talk radio stations in Houston.
+KTRH has more local hosts while KPRC 950 AM carries more nationally syndicated programs.

-Jimmy Barrett and Shara Fryer (longtime former co-anchor at Houston's ABC-TV station KTRK, a sister station to KTRH during its early history) host the station's morning-drive news program, Houston's Morning News.
-Michael Berry, who hosts a regionally syndicated program based out of KTRH, airs in late mornings and again in early evenings; The Clay Travis and Buck Sexton Show and The Sean Hannity Show (both syndicated via Premiere Networks) air in early and late afternoons, respectively.
-The Mark Levin Show (syndicated via Westwood One) and Our American Stories with Lee Habeeb air in late evenings, while Coast to Coast AM (via Premiere) airs in overnights.
-This Morning, America's First News with Gordon Deal (via Compass Media Networks) airs in the early morning hours.
-In addition to local newscasts, KTRH has a news-sharing partnership with KPRC-TV.
+Weekdays on KTRH begin with Jimmy Barrett anchoring Houston's Morning News.
+The Michael Berry Show, a syndicated program based at KTRH, airs in late mornings and again in early evenings.
+Berry is followed by The Clay Travis and Buck Sexton Show and The Sean Hannity Show (both syndicated via co-owned Premiere Networks).
+Weeknights feature The Will Cain Show (syndicated via Fox News Radio) and Our American Stories with Lee Habeeb, while Coast to Coast AM with George Noory (via Premiere) is heard overnight.

+On weekends, shows on money, health, gardening, cars, home repair and the oil industry are heard.
+Syndicated programs include The Weekend with Michael Brown and Somewhere in Time with Art Bell.
+KTRH is affiliated with ABC News Radio.
+It has a news-sharing partnership with KPRC-TV 2, Houston's NBC affiliate, and it gets forecasts from The Weather Channel.

-Prior to the 2013 season, KTRH was the flagship station for the Houston Astros Radio Network; the play-by-play rights have since been transferred to KBME.
+For many years, KTRH was the flagship station for the Houston Astros Radio Network.
+With the 2013 season, the Astros' play-by-play rights switched to sports radio sister station KBME 790 AM.
+KTRH occasionally airs Astros' baseball games when KBME is carrying Houston Rockets' basketball games.